vEnhance/web.evanchen.cc/input/letters.md

   This is not to say the comparison will necessarily be unfavorable.
-  However, the letter is probably not going to say you are the strongest student I've ever met, either, whereas many of you _are_ the best student your local high school has ever seen.
+  However, the letter is probably not going to say you are the strongest student I've ever met, either, whereas many of you _are_ the most mathematically advanced student your local high school has ever seen.

 [^fancy]: Although I am gradually picking up increasingly fancy titles.